Tax Deductions for Travel Agents: 2026 Write-Offs

 Keep the receipts, keep the deductions

 Most travel-agent audits are lost not because a deduction was wrong but because the paper trail was thin.
 Every write-off here rests on documentary evidence of the amount, date, and business purpose, and the IRS has accepted legible digital copies with the same weight as paper since Revenue Procedure 97-22.
 Snap each receipt when you pay it, and note the client or supplier while you remember.
 As your book of business grows, many advisors keep it fed by reaching out to past travelers with personalized emails before each booking season, which generates its own marketing receipts to track.
 Run the whole pile through a receipt scanner for taxes so each cost lands as a dated, categorized row, then export a clean file to Excel or your accountant.
 That turns a year of FAM trips, host fees, and marketing into a total you can defend, and you can open the same file in a plain receipt to Excel converter whenever you want to check the numbers yourself.
+Keeping those totals in a running tax deduction tracker also tells you what to send in at each quarterly deadline rather than guessing on gross commissions.